Saturday, August 17, 2024

 "In Football, everything is complicated by the presence of the opposite team"

-- Jean-Paul Satre
+- Jean-Paul Sartre

 After this week's issue, I am sure Roy Race would agree with the above quote.
 Despite his player Gary Fane playing out of his skin, it is all undone by the opposite team and their outstanding goalkeeper.
 It is a scene we have seen play out countless times in the world of football comics and in the real world.
 MbappĂ© scored a hat trick and a World Cup final and still walked away a loser.
-Gary Fane surely earned his place in the Rovers team with a great, although ultimately goalless performance.
+Gary Fane surely earned his place in the Rovers team with a great, although ultimately goalless, performance.
 Billy Dane played without his magic boots and....oh well, not every football story plays to type.
-The football stories in this week's issue were all of a high level, but again it is another performance in the comic that relegates them all to the second tier.
+The football stories in this week's issue were all of a high level, but again, it is another performance in the comic that relegates them all to the second tier.
 Tallon Of The Track bids us farewell this week, and her final performance shades all the football stories and sees her ride off into the sunset on a high.
 We have had quite a run together, and I shall miss her feisty countenance glaring out of the page at me.
-Just like football, she too is facing complications from the opposing team, and this week we will see it all put to bed in a satisfying conclusion.
-Opposition team or not, Tallon Of The Track must finish, and this week it does.
+Just like football, she too is facing complications from the opposing team, and this week, we will see it all put to bed in a satisfying conclusion.
+Opposition team or not, Tallon Of The Track must finish, and this week, it does.

 Tiger